rust-mobile/android-rs-glue/README.md

 package_name = "rust.cargo.apk.advanced"

 # The user-friendly name for your app, as displayed in the applications menu.
-label = "Advanced android-rs-glue example"
+label = "My Android App"

 # Path to your application's res/ folder.
-res = "res"
+res = "path/to/res_folder"

 # Virtual path your application's icon for any mipmap level.
 icon = "@mipmap/ic_launcher"

 # Path to the folder containing your application's assets.
-assets = "assets"
+assets = "path/to/assets_folder"

 # If set to true, makes the app run in full-screen, by adding the following line
 # as an XML attribute to the manifest's <application> tag :